na-na-hi/renget/archive/uuauk.md

 Beast could barely believe what his assistant was saying.
 "H...how were you able to tolerate the spiciness?
 A single drop of sauce made from one can feed nearly 50 people!"

 "I dunno."
-Ronnie answered, biting another pepper off the bush.
+Ronnie answered, biting off another pepper from the bush.
 "I like spicy food."

-Beast sighed as deeply as his vocal cords could allow.
+Beast sighed as deeply as his vocal cords could allow, more frustrated at himself than Ronnie.
 Did he really never bother to look down during his entire time in the woods?
 "When we get back to town, remind me to purchase some headache powder."

 Climbing back onto his camel companion, peppers safely secured in his bag, Beast quietly reflected on the absolutely wild last 2 or 3 hours he had just experienced.
 What he had done in the last few hours was unlike anything he had ever experienced in all of the long, boring years of his life.
 He was now beginning to understand why this whole rescue team thing was so popular, or at least so romanticized.
 Maybe he could find an excuse to do another one of these in the future.